dekrus/Fallout2MechanicsMiniRework/README.md

 - Compatible with Inventory AP Cost checks.
 If the options in `F2MechanicsMiniRework.ini` are left empty, the mod auto-configures itself on first launch based on EcCo's settings.
 ## How to Set Up Compatibility with EcCo
 **Automatic conflict detection:**
 - When launching the game and starting a **new game** or **loading any save**, this mod will automatically detect conflicts with EcCo and show prompts allowing you to choose which features to keep active.
-**Or configure manually:**
+**Or you can configure manually:**
 #### Healing Mod
 **Tweaks are NOT compatible - you must choose which to use:**
 **Option 1:** Use EcCo's healing drugs tweaks